• About

 roasted butternut squash half.

-Different size of squash has different roasting time.
+Different sizes of squash have different roasting times.
 If you bought a small butternut squash (about 1 to 2 pounds), the cooking time is closer to 45 to 50 minutes.
-A medium size squash (about 3 pounds) cooks for around an hour.
+A medium-sized squash (about 3 pounds) cooks for around an hour.
 For large butternut squash (about 4 to 5 pounds), the cooking time is closer to 70 minutes.

 Ovens roast differently!
 Altitude and oven temperatures vary, so keep an eye on the squash while you roast.